karatelabs/karate/README.md

 ## `karate-config.js`

-The only 'rule' is that on start-up Karate expects a file called `karate-config.js` to exist on the 'classpath' and contain a JavaScript function.
+The only 'rule' is that on start-up Karate expects a file called `karate-config.js` to exist on the 'classpath' and contain a [JavaScript function](#javascript-functions).
 The function is expected to return a JSON object and all keys and values in that JSON object will be made available as script variables.

 And that's all there is to Karate configuration !
 You can easily get the value of the [current 'environment' or 'profile'](#switching-the-environment), and then set up 'global' variables using some simple JavaScript.
 Here is an example:

-> Tip: some IDE-s (e.g. IntelliJ) complain that a JavaScript file that starts with `function() {` is invalid syntax - but you can use any name (which will be ignored) as follows: `function fn() { return { myKey: 'myValue' } }`

 ```javascript
 function fn() {